Aux/Dogey/README.md

 - Config (Change guild settings, command prefix, currency name, enable/disable modules)
 - Numbers (Get (interesting?) facts about numbers and dates)
 - Nasa (Get the current or a previous Astronomy Picture of the Day)
+- Trivia (Answer questions on various topics and get points!)

 ##### Upcoming
 - Points (Earn points based on customizable events, set cost of commands and actions in a guild)